 Audio balancing is the process of making sure that everything the viewer needs to hear can be heard in the video, no matter how loud they have the volume set.
 It ensures that the dialogue isn’t overpowered by the music, that the ambience is just loud enough to make the video sound realistic, and that the sound effects don’t blow out the viewer’s ear drums.
 A properly balanced soundtrack can breathe life into a video, and make the viewer feel as though they are in the story with the characters.

 There are many tools that you can use to get well-balanced audio in your videos.
-Here we’ll be looking at normalizing, ducking, panning, and stereo width.
+Here we’ll be looking at normalizing audio, ducking audio, panning audio, and using stereo width.

-The first step to getting the proper levels is to normalize your audio clips.
-Normalization is a process that raises and lowers the volume of your audio clips so that the peaks of those clips are set to a certain level.
+The first step to getting the proper levels is to normalize audio clips.
+Audio normalization is a process that raises and lowers the volume of your audio clips so that the peaks of those clips are set to a certain level.
 In theory, this would normalize the loudness of each audio clip, but there are some limitations that we’ll cover later.

-Normalization is less important for sound effects, foley and music, but it is imperative for dialogue clips.
-Normalizing your dialogue will ensure that all these clips are around the same basic volume.
-Most DAWs and NLEs have a built-in normalizing plugin, and it’s just a matter of dropping that plugin onto your audio clips or on to the entire audio track, and setting the plugin to normalize your audio.
+Audio normalization is less important for sound effects, foley and music, but it is imperative for dialogue clips.
+Normalizing audio for YouTube or any other platform, ensure that dialogue clips are around the same basic volume.
+Most DAWs and video editor programs have a built-in normalizing plugin, and it’s just a matter of dropping that plugin onto your audio clips or on to the entire audio track, and setting the plugin to normalize audio.
+Simple.
 At this stage, normalizing your dialogue to around -3dB should be sufficient.

-The problem with normalizing is that most of the plugins available normalize based on the peaks in the audio, and not the general loudness.
+The problem with normalizing is that most of the plugins available normalize based on the peaks in the audio, and not the general loudness – this is the difference between audio normalization and compression.
 Any clips that are mostly quiet save for a few loud peaks might not be raised in level very much, while those that are consistent (without peaks) at a medium volume level may be turned up more!

 This is why it’s important to not just rely on the tools you’re using, but also your ears.
-After normalizing your audio, review the dialogue and tweak the levels of each individual clip to make sure they have the same general volume.
+After normalizing audio, be sure to review the dialogue and tweak the levels of each individual clip to make sure they have the same general volume.